minjo1234/TIL/3.Resource/CS/Cloud/AWS/Load Balancer.md

 **Without Cross Zone Load Balancing** :
 Requests are distributed in the instances of the node of the Elastic Load Balancer

+Application Load Balancer
+- Enabled by default (can be disabled )